Mentoring is a brain to pick, an ear to listen, and a push in the right direction – John C Crosby

 Mentors and mentees attend separate workshops to establish an understanding of the responsibilities, benefits and parameters of the mentoring relationship.
 Matches are carefully selected and the mentoring relationship is monitored by the programme facilitator.

-- Practitioner (more then 5 years experience)
+- Practitioners (more then 5 years experience)

 - Aboriginal or Torres Strait Islander law students

 The mentoring programme for practitioners is open to any certificated practitioner who: